Money spent on a tap dance board is an investment, not an expense.

 This unexpected marketing strategy constantly attracted new students to the studio and increased enrollment - more than paying for the tapping boards.

 By investing in a tap dance board, you will be able to tap dance more often and in more places.
-Using the 5 P's above you can save & make more as a tap dancer.
+Using the 5 P's above you can both save & earn more as a tap dancer.